I Have Always Loved Books.

 4. Loving What Is – Byron Katie

 Katie shares her story of personal transformation that changed her life and started her life’s work of contributing to others.
 She shares that “it’s not the problem that causes our suffering: it’s our thinking about the problem.”
-This way of seeing the world is at the core of my coaching, helping people discover how to change up their thinking in ways that serve them better and help them to feel better very quickly.
+This way of seeing the world is at the core of my coaching, helping people discover how to change their thinking in ways that serve them better and help them to feel better very quickly.

 5. Whole Brain Child – Daniel Siegel, M.D. and Tina Payne Bryson, PH.D.